kb2rww/Victron-BLE-display/README.md

 seting up the ESP32-display for BLE/TTL input with data entry for mac addres and Key for any smart shunt device.
+This project is provided as-is for informational and experimental use.
+It is not certified for safety-critical systems.
+Users are responsible for compliance with all applicable regulations.
+``

 ✅ Big Picture (Important First)
 Arduino IDE works like this: